Virtualization-projects/panamax-ui-wiki/Adapter-Developer's-Guide.md

 ### Volume
 * *hostPath*: The host path to be mapped into the container
 * *containerPath*: (required) The path at which to mount the volume inside the container

+### Deployment
+The Deployment entity will likely be expanded in the future to account for additional deployment-specific attributes.
+For now it supports the following:

+* *count*: Number of instances of this service which should be created

 ## Endpoints
 ### Create Services